mossmatters/HybPiper/README.md

 Targeted bait capture is a technique for sequencing many loci simultaneously based on bait sequences.
 This pipeline starts with Illumina reads, and assigns them to target genes using BLASTx or BWA.
-The reads are distributed to separate directories, where they are assembled separately using Velvet and CAP3.
+The reads are distributed to separate directories, where they are assembled separately using SPAdes.
 The main output is a FASTA file of the (in frame) CDS portion of the sample for each target region, and a separate file with the translated protein sequence.

 An optional script run after the main pipeline can also extract the